lando/lando/docs/basics/first-app.md

+---
+description: Learn how to boot up and initialize your first project for usage with Lando with a Hello World!, Drupal 7 and Pantheon example.
+---

 # Starting your first app

 Now that you've got Lando installed you should try a few easy examples before you _get into it_.